-At Givens Givens Sparks, we believe that you should understand the steps you need to take after a crash in Florida.
+At Robert Sparks Attorneys, we believe that you should understand the steps you need to take after a crash in Florida.
 This is why our Tampa car accident attorneys want you to understand the differences between the no-fault and fault auto collision states, as well as what it means for you.
 If you have been injured in a car crash, know that you have rights and you can work to protect those rights.
 Read below to learn more about how car accident cases are handled in fault states and in no-fault states.

 Fault Car Crash States